citruspi/citruspi.io/_posts/2013-03-13-running-sentry-for-pennies.md

 Enter `yes` and fill out the fields it provides.
 The user you create right now will be the _superuser_ for your Sentry installation.

-When it finishes setting up Sentry, you\'ll be ready to go to the next section.
+When it finishes setting up Sentry, you'll be ready to go to the next section.

 ### Is It Up?